-8) The development shall be carried out in accordance with the Crime Impact Statement Reference 2015/0589/CIS/03 Version D dated 26 November 2019.
+8) The development shall be carried out in accordance with the Crime Impact Statement.
 The development hereby approved shall not be occupied or used until the Council as local planning authority has acknowledged in writing that it has received written confirmation of a secured by design accreditation.